 But I’m a bit troubled by and defensive of the generalizations and broad-sweeping disrespect for those born between 1980 and 2000.

 Just possibly, we (boomers) have our part of the blame They are what we raised them to be.
 Some of us were helicopter parents.
 Some of us would never allow our kids to feel pain.
-My 30 year old friend said this week, “We never stuck out in t-ball.
+My 30 year old friend said this week, “We never struck out in t-ball.
 We were not allowed to lose.”
 Participation trophies have become the joke de jour.
 This may be funny but it is not helping the situation.
 Possibly we have enabled their dysfunction.

 Possibly we are compensating for our own failures.
 The world that the Millennials are inheriting from their parents is not in great shape.
 I have always found the best way to cover my mistakes is to blame someone else.
 We broke it – maybe we should fix it before we rip the next generation for not fixing it.